MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 [!include[](introduction-android.md)]

-## Add Mobile Center Push to your app
+## Add App Center Push to your app

 Please follow the [Get started](~/sdk/getting-started/android.md) section if you haven't set up and started the SDK in your application, yet.

-### 1. Add the Mobile Center Push module
+### 1. Add the App Center Push module

-The Mobile Center SDK is designed with a modular approach – a developer only needs to integrate the modules of the services that they're interested in.
+The App Center SDK is designed with a modular approach – a developer only needs to integrate the modules of the services that they're interested in.

 1. Open your app level `build.gradle` file (`app/build.gradle`) and add the following lines after `apply plugin`.
 Include the dependencies that you want in your project.
 Each SDK module needs to be added as a separate dependency in this section.
 For integrating the Push module, add the following lines: